dcmworks/dcmworks/pages/Arts.md

 <img src="http://i.imgur.com/67Hr9qt.jpg" title="Hosted by imgur.com"/>
 <br />
 Here we see the final product.
+Between this and publication, David does some more cleaning, adjusts the matting and pixel density.
 With branding and font correct, the image is good to go.
 <br /><br />